FMD supports the NCIA

 July 17, 2012

-Oregon Proposes Marijuana Legalization Measure for the November Ballot
+Oregon Proposes Marijuana Legalization Measure for the November Ballot:

 The Oregon Cannabis Tax Act of 2012 (OCTA) has officially been approved for the November ballot, following suit with Washington and Colorado, which will include similar proposals on their November ballots.
-OCTA will appear on the ballot as Measure 80, and proposes to regulate marijuana for adults over 21, as well commercial sales through stores licensed by the State of Oregon.
+OCTA will appear on the ballot as Measure 80, and proposes to regulate marijuana for adults over 21, as well commercial sales through stores licensed by the state of Oregon.
 Ninety percent of tax revenue from cannabis sales would go towards the state’s general fund, seven percent toward drug treatment programs, and the rest toward Oregon’s startup “hemp food, fiber and bio-fuel industries.”

 July 16, 2012

-Obama's Promise Broken as Feds Raid Oakland's Harborside Health Center
+Obama's Promise Broken as Feds Raid Oakland's Harborside Health Center:

 It appears as if the Federal Agencies are cracking down even harder on California’s flourishing medical marijuana industry.
 Just days ago, the feds targeted Harborside Health Center, a medical marijuana dispensary in Oakland.
 Harborside had grown to be not only the “largest pot shop” out there, but also a salient example of what a legitimate establishment, in total compliance with state laws, should look like.
 In spite of abiding by all of California’s regulations, such as being farther than within 1,000 feet of a school, quintessential leader in the medical marijuana industry was targeted for merely being too popular.
-The sheer conflict between state and federal law is the sole reason the feds have shut down an otherwise lawful institution.
+The conflict between state and federal law is the only reason the feds have shut down an otherwise lawful institution.
 The consequence is that patients are denied secure, safe access to their medicine and are forced to find smaller dispensaries, which often are not as legitimate or well run as Harborside was.
 Yet, not only have patients’ rights been compromised and lawful institutions persecuted, but Obama has blatantly failed to keep his promise to keep medical marijuana dispensaries a low priority, given his claim that targeting law-abiding establishments that comply with state medical marijuana laws would be a waste of time and resources.
-With his election looming in the near future, Obama needs to reinstate his low-priority policy in regards to medical marijuana, an industry that has helped rehabilitate California’s economy, and especially Oakland’s, during one of the state’s most severe financials crises.
+With his election looming in the near future, Obama needs to reinstate his low-priority policy concerning medical marijuana, an industry that has helped rehabilitate California’s economy, and especially Oakland’s, during one of the state’s most severe financials crises.

 July 13, 2012

-"Truth in Trials" Act Would Allow Medical Marijuana Recognition in Federal Trials
+"Truth in Trials" Act Would Allow Medical Marijuana Recognition in Federal Trials:

 Congressman Sam Farr’s new bill, the “Truth in Trials” Act, would allow defendants involved in federal marijuana case to present evidence that they conformed to their state’s medical marijuana law.
 Currently, federal rules of evidence exclude medical marijuana recommendations in compliance with state laws.
 Farr seeks for the bill to prevent law enforcement and judicial officials’ time and resources from being wasted on prosecuting people who follow state laws.
 Hence, the bill aims to bring about fair treatment to medical marijuana patients in federal trials.